 5, Next, ask students to find a partner to work with.
 Make a copy of the Three for Three PDF and distribute to each pair.
 Or, project the document to a screen and ask students to write their categories on their own paper.Give students time to sort the objects in the list into the categories provided.
 When they are done, talk about the results.
 Use the white board or post-it paper to record the answers students have.
 Again, share the similarities that helped the students idenitfy which category each object belongs in.

-Task 2: Next Steps
+Section 2: Next Steps

 Follow up with a book sort activitiy.
 Provide several books from different genres to students in groups of three.
 Model and think aloud with two -three books first, providing students with ways that the books can be categorized: